 In today’s blog I would like to take you with me into the world of thermodynamics and explain how the ideal gas law helped us creating a software tool called Fluidat on the Net.

-As an R&D Engineer at Bronkhorst High-Tech calculating pressure drops of an instrument and using physical properties in gas conversion models of thermal mass flow instruments are frequently recurring activities.
-At Bronkhorst, these physical properties are used to design and select flow devices, and to calibrate the flow devices during the production process on the customers’ requirements.
+For R&D Engineer at Bronkhorst calculating pressure drops and using physical properties in gas conversion models of thermal mass flow meters are frequently recurring activities.
+These physical properties are used to design and select flow meters, and to calibrate the flow devices during the production process on the customers’ requirements.

 Equations of state like the ideal gas law are thermodynamic equations relating state variables, like pressure and temperature, and are useful in describing properties of fluids, either gas or liquid.
-For example, if in closed volume the pressure is increased by moving a piston, one is able to calculate the resulting temperature.
+For example, if in closed volume the pressure is increased by moving a piston, the resulting temperature can be calculated.

 The equation of state used in Fluidat is based on a more advanced virial equation of state (an expression of a system derived from statistical mechanics, usually describing a system in equilibrium as a power series of particle interactions).
 It is called the Benedict-Webb-Rubin equation, named after the three researchers (M. Benedict, G.B.
 Webb and L.C.
 Rubin) working at the research laboratory of M. W. Kellogg Limited who determined the model.
 From this equation of state the non-ideal behaviour of fluids can be derived, a required input for the calculation of physical properties like:

 The Benedict-Webb-Rubin equations are calculated using intrinsic properties, like molar mass, critical properties, polarity, acentric factor and other parameters.
-These intrinsic properties characterize the fluid, taken into account effects like compressibility, variable specific heat capacity, and Van der Waals forces.
+These intrinsic properties characterize the fluid, including effects like compressibility, variable specific heat capacity, and Van der Waals forces.
 These properties will influence the physical properties of a fluid.

-For example the acentric factor (the shape of the molecule) will influence the viscosity for large hydrocarbon molecules.
-And the critical properties are most important to calculate the reduced (or normalized) properties; all calculations perfomed in the Benedict-Webb-Rubin equations are based on reduced properties, thus resulting in a universal gas model .
-The reduced properties are calculated by deviding the actual state properties by the critical properties (for example P_r=P/P_c, where P_r is the reduced pressure and P_c is the critical pressure).
+For example, the acentric factor (the shape of the molecule) will influence the viscosity for large hydrocarbon molecules.
+And the critical properties are most important to calculate the reduced (or normalized) properties; all calculations performed in the Benedict-Webb-Rubin equations are based on reduced properties, thus resulting in a universal gas model.
+The reduced properties are calculated by dividing the actual state properties by the critical properties (for example P_r=P/P_c, where P_r is the reduced pressure and P_c is the critical pressure).